 - If, to your knowledge, this is the first seizure the person has ever had.

-- Check for a medical identification card, a medic alert bracelet, or other jewelry that identifies the patient as someone who is known to suffer from epilepsy.
+As well, always check for a medical identification card, a medic alert bracelet, or other jewelry that identifies the person as someone who has epilepsy.